 - Headaches, earaches, dizziness, hearing problems and difficulty swallowing.

 For most people, pain or discomfort in the jaw muscles or joints is temporary, often occurs in cycles, and resolves once you stop moving the area.
 Some people with TMD pain, however, can develop chronic symptoms.
-Dr. Spencer can help you establish whether your pain is due to TMD and can provide conservative treatment if needed.
-For more information go to www.docspencer.com
+Dr. Spencer and Dr. Hill can help you determine whether your pain is due to TMD and can provide conservative treatment if needed.

 What Causes TMD?